zhengkangjie/ESM-AA/README.md

 ## Model Checkpoints

 We have made available checkpoints for the ESM-AA model.
-There is one version available now and we will release more checkpoints of ESM-AA with larger scale soon.:
+There is one version available now and we will release more checkpoints of ESM-AA with larger scale soon:

 - **ESM-AA 35M with Regression Weight**: Download from [this link](https://drive.google.com/drive/folders/13VjjFJ8Ger5zwrEs0iafe7p69y6K1lBo?usp=sharing).